patrickf949/SaoPauloBrazilChapter_BrazilianSignLanguage/docs/index.md

 </table>
 <br/>

-**LSTM has the best results**, although the difference in performance between the 3 model types is not so significant.
+**LSTM models had the best results**, although the difference in performance between the 3 model types is not so significant.

 Most models have **Top-5 Accuracy > 90%**, but we care more about the basic accuracy.